-Students are expected to contact the Registrar, the Provost, the Chair of the Campus Safety and Security Committee, a member of the Academic Advising staff, or any senior college administrator on duty, when they believe that medical assistance is urgently needed for an individual suffering an alcohol or other drug overdose.
+Students are expected to contact the Registrar, the Provost, the Director of Operations and Institutional Effectiveness, a member of the Academic Advising staff, or any senior college administrator on duty, when they believe that medical assistance is urgently needed for an individual suffering an alcohol or other drug overdose.
 The administrator on duty will contact ambulance emergency crews to assist the student.
 If there is more than one student involved in alcohol and drug use on campus, and one of them attempts to help the other(s) by making a 911 phone call or notifying the school administration, this student will not be subject to LIBI's disciplinary actions under the alcohol and drug policies if he or she completed the recommended alcohol/drug education activities, assessment, and/or treatment depending on the level of concern for student health and safety in a specified time frame.